grygy/pv217-microservices-materials/review04/README.md

 Implement `deleteAll` in `NotificationService` with the usage of  `Notification` active record.
 The `listAll` method will be implemented in the next task.

 Check if the tests for Notification entity deletion are passing.
-Run in the passenger-service directory:
+Use continuous testing or run in the passenger-service directory:

 ```bash
 ./mvnw clean test